+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Contact Us

-France Investor Visa: Investor Residency Options & Talent Passport Investment Route
+France Investor Visa: Investor Residency Options & Carte Talent Investment Route

-For UK nationals looking to relocate to Europe, expand business operations, or secure long-term residency, France offers a structured and credible pathway through its Talent Passport – Business Investor visa (formally known as Passeport Talent – Investisseur économique).
+For UK nationals looking to relocate to Europe, expand business operations, or secure long-term residency, France offers a structured and credible pathway through its Carte Talent – Business Investor visa (formally known as Carte Talent – Investisseur économique).

 Often referred to as the France Investor Visa, this route is designed to attract individuals who can make a meaningful economic contribution to France through investment and business activity.
 Unlike “golden visa” schemes in other countries, it is not based on passive investment such as property purchase.
 Instead, it requires active involvement in a qualifying business or economic project.
 This makes it particularly suitable for entrepreneurs, founders, and high-net-worth individuals considering investor residency options in France.